The Propositional Logic of Team Properties: Axiomatising valuational team semantics

 \begin{lemma} Let $B,B'$ be Boolean algebras, and $e:B\hookrightarrow B'$ an embedding of Boolean algebras.
-Then for each homomorphism $H: \Fm_{\text{LT}} \to \P B $ with principal variables there is a homomorphism $H': \Fm_{\text{LT}} \to \P B'$ with principal variables such that for all formulas $\phi \in \Fm_{\text{PT}^+}$ \end{lemma} \begin{proof} Assume $H: \Fm \to \P B$ has principal variables.
+Then for each homomorphism $H: \Fm \to \P B $ with principal variables there is a homomorphism $H': \Fm \to \P B'$ with principal variables such that for all formulas $\phi \in \Fm_{\text{PT}^+}$ \end{lemma} \begin{proof} Assume $H: \Fm \to \P B$ has principal variables.
 Thus, for all $i$ there exists $b_i\in B$ such that We then define $H': \Fm \to \P B'$ as the homomorphism that maps each propositional variable $P_i$ to the principal ideal of $e(b_i)$, i.e.,

 Clearly, $H'$ has principal variables, so what is left to show is that the equivalence in the theorem holds for all $b\in B$ and all formulas $\phi$ of PT$^+$.
 In order to do so, we need an additional lemma best described using the notation of Boolean intervals.\footnote{The introduction of Boolean intervals in this context is inspired by their usage in \cite{Hella2023} in which minimal covers of Boolean intervals are used to define complexity measures for expressions in first-order team semantics.
-Even if our usage is noticeably different, the proof construction we present for forming included covering intervals is strongly related to the constructive methods of generating minimal interval covers for collections of teams satisfying a formula presented in that paper.} \begin{defin} In a Boolean algebra $B$, if $a,b\in B$ and $a\leq b$, then let $[a,b]\subseteq B$ denote the set of elements between $a$ and $b$, that is We call this the closed interval of $a$ and $b$, and if $a=b$ we may write $[a]$ instead of $[a,a]$. \end{defin}
+Even if our usage is noticeably different, the proof construction we present for forming included covering intervals is strongly related to the constructive methods of generating minimal interval covers for collections of teams satisfying a formula presented in that paper.}